dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

 - All selected vertices have 2 unselected adjacent verts.
 - The average weight of the unselected verts is (1 + 0) / 2  = 0.5
 - Thus when the Blend Factor is set to 1.0 then the edge loop turns to green and finally does blend the cold side (right) to the hot side (left).

-Operator parameters
+Operator Parameters
 -------------------

 .. figure:: /images/26-Manual-Modeling-Meshes-wp-tools-blend-operator.jpg